fauzanalghifary/notes/go/go-concurrency/raw.md

 - The server listens for incoming connections; when a client connects, the server communicates with it until the connection is closed (close the client to close the connection).
 It then continues to listen for new connections
 - In this implementation, the main thread contains a listening server socket that accepts incoming connections from clients.
 Each client connecting to the server is handled in a separate thread.
 The server creates another thread that communicates with the client.
 - Concurrency is achieved by using multiple threads.
 The OS overlaps multiple threads with preemptive scheduling.
+- This approach is used in many technologies, such as the popular Apache web server MPM Prefork module, servlets in Jakarta EE (< version 3), the Spring Framework (< version 5), Ruby on Rails’ Phusion Passenger, Python Flask, and many others.
+- Although threads are relatively cheap to create and manage, the OS spends significant time, precious RAM space, and other resources managing them.
+For small tasks such as processing single requests, the overhead associated with thread management may outweigh the benefits of concurrent execution.

 ## Book: